Nauroze/OpenCV-Image-Tracking-on-Qt/README.md

 The program also allows tracking multiple objects.
 Each object is defined by a struct consisting all the HSV values.
 Each object that is to be added is given a name of the user's choice.
 The next time the object appears, it is tracked and the tag appears along with it.

+Development was done in C++ on the Qt Framework.

 For a tutorial on covering the fundamentals of color detection through thresholding, check out : http://opencv-srf.blogspot.ca/2010/09/object-detection-using-color-seperation.html

+For information on how to install OpenCV libraries into Qt Creator, check out Zahid Hasan's step-by-step guide : https://zahidhasan.wordpress.com/2014/08/19/qt-5-3-1-64-bit-mingw-windows/